by Sasha Alyson

-Despite Save’s declared success in Bolikanh district, it was starting from scratch with a new pilot project, in an adjacent district.
+Despite Save’s declared success in Bolikanh district, it was starting from scratch with a new pilot project, in an adjacent province.
 Why weren’t they replicating the magnificently successful project next door?
 Save did not address that question; the claim that “everyone living in Bolikanh district can now read and write” had disappeared from its website.

 Money distracts.
 Money buys silence.

 These pilot projects make no sense if you assume that INGOs want to use funds efficiently.
 It all snaps into focus after you look at the real motivations.
 A pilot project is new, so the cost is expected to be higher than for an ongoing program.
-While most of the money will go to foreign salaries, that still leaves plenty to spread around locally, and the mark of a strong organization is knowing how to spread it – not too much to any one individual, but always enough so that anyone who suspects this is a farce will find it wise to keep silent.
+While most of the money will go to pay foreign salaries, that still leaves plenty to spread around locally, and a strong organization knows how to spread it – not too much to any one individual, but always enough so that anyone who suspects this is a farce will find it wise to keep silent.

-Furthermore, it’s interesting work for well-paid foreign staff.
+Furthermore, it’s pleasant work for well-paid foreign staff.
 The travel and networking opportunities will come in handy when you’re ready to move on.
 The organization has announced a big budget, so everyone treats you with great respect.
 There are problems to solve, and sometimes that’s satisfying.
 Problems that are merely frustrating can be written up in the notes that you pass along to your successor – who will ignore them and start all over.